The Visionary’s Trap: Why Big Ideas Can Stall Your Growth

 4. Build Systems to Support Innovation

 This is where project management, documented workflows, and clear team roles come in.
-They turn vision into action.
+They turn vision into action and support your great ideas!

 Why You Need Both Vision and Structure